Cyp9715/CPPReference/README.md

 ※ there are currently no plans to write Linux code.

 # 3. Introduce namespaces
+## 3-1.
+CypReference
+include a lot of miscellaneous code.

 - cyp::command
     + provide use Windows command.
     + provide a function that return the result of command execution.